Sitcom: Just the Ten of Us

 Approval rating: Thumbs down + yawn

 Rationale: Just the Ten of Us was a spin-off of Growing Pains.
 The series began when Coach Graham Lubbock lost his sweet job at Mike Seaver’s high school.
-Refusing to be crushed in spirit by district budget cuts, Lubbock sets out for places unknown with his ridiculously large family and voila!
+Refusing to be crushed in spirit by district budget cuts, Coach Lubbock sets out for places unknown with his ridiculously large family and voila!
 Another 1980s sitcom is born!
-Sitcom spin-offs seem to be a lot like breeding rabbits.
+Sitcom spin-offs seem to be like so many breeding rabbits.

-There was nothing much to this sitcom, if I remember correctly.
-Like prototype Duggars, the large Lubbock family was both close-knit and pathologically boring.
+Like prototype Duggars, the Lubbock family was close-knit and pathologically boring.
 One of their daughters might have been a little loose, but that was it.